TaoL33T/blog/_posts/2020-07-16-wireguard-part1.md

 I wanted a VPN that I could connect my smartphone and laptop to and that also allowed me to talk home.
 But with more internet speed than my internet connection at home has, because that only has 40Mbit/s of upload which then would become the maximum download speed I'd get anywhere when connected to my VPN.

-Anyway, this is coverd in the next part in more detail.
+Anyway, this is covered in the next part in more detail.
-Adding peers to wireguard networks is also quite easy if you went through the proccess of wrapping your head around it once.
+Adding peers to wireguard networks is also quite easy if you went through the process of wrapping your head around it once.

 ## 3. Federation between the networks.